jwds1178/cfautowr/readme.md

 A prerequisite to this script is that you've already created a Waiting Room at Cloudflare.
 It should be in a disabled/suspended state, allowing for this script to automate its usage.

 Navigate to the parent path where you want to install.
-If you want to install to /home/cfautowr then navigate to /home
+If you want to install to */home/cfautowr* then navigate to */home*

 ```bash
 wget https://github.com/jwds1178/cfautowr/raw/master/cfautowr.sh;
 ```

-Search-and-replace */home/cfautowr* with the actual directory path where it's installed, your Cloudflare API token, Waiting Room ID, Zone ID
+Search-and-replace */home/cfautowr* with the actual directory path where it's installed.
+Configure your Cloudflare API token, Waiting Room ID, Zone ID.

 ```bash
 mkdir cfautowr;